SimuStruct Dataset (0.1)

 Dataset structure

-• mesh_geometry.csv: This file contains the coordinates of each node in the mesh.
+• mesh_geometry.csv: This file contains the coordinates for each node in the mesh.
 The two columns represent the x and y coordinates, respectively.
-The shape of the array stored in this file is number of nodes x 2.
+The array’s shape is number of nodes x 2, where each row corresponds to a node.

-• mesh_topology.csv: This file contains information about the elements in the mesh.
-Each row represents an element and contains the IDs of the nodes that make up that element.
+• mesh_topology.csv: This file provides information about the elements in the mesh.
+Each row represents an element and lists the IDs of the nodes that form it.
 Since only triangular elements are used, each element is defined by 3 nodes.
-The shape of the array stored in this file is number of elements x 3.
+The array’s shape is number of elements x 3.

 • von_Mises_stress.csv: This file contains the von Mises stress values for each node in the mesh.
-The shape of the array stored in this file is number of nodes x 1.
+The array has a shape of number of nodes x 1, with each row corresponding to the stress value at a specific node.

-Figure.
-3: Dataset structure.
+Figure 3: Dataset structure.

 Acknowledgements

-The authors would like to thank the collaboration of Dr. Faez Ahmed from Massachusetts Institute of Technology (MIT), Dr. Miguel A. Bessa from Brown University, Dr. Jorge Belinha from the Instituto Superior de Engenharia do Porto and Dr. Sérgio M.O.
+The authors would like to thank the collaboration of Dr. Faez Ahmed from Massachusetts Institute of Technology (MIT), Dr. Miguel A. Bessa from Brown University, Dr. Jorge Belinha from the Instituto Superior de Engenharia do Porto, and Dr. Sérgio M.O.
 Tavares from the University of Aveiro.

 Cite our work